 Who benefits from coaching?

 Hello, I’m Gary Wood.
 Thanks for checking out this page about my coaching practice.
-Although I have coached informally since 1994 (student pastoral care), I began seeing my first private coaching clients in late 2004.
+I’m based in Birmingham and Edinburgh, UK, although I coach clients nationally and across the world via Skype.
+My first experience of coaching began in 1994.
+As part of my teacher training, I had to demonstrate that I could offer pastoral care and guidance to students.
+This led me to seek additional training in coaching which in turn led me to start seeing private clients in late 2004.
 Since then I’ve worked with a range of people including managers, executives, artists, entrepreneurs, business owners, and students.
 What they have all had in common is that they had goals.
 These have included building confidence, business start-ups, coping with organizational change, managing other people, helping people to ‘sell-themselves’, improving communications, life-work balance, improving relaxation, stress management, career transitions, supporting academic study, making plans to travel the world, rekindling artistic interests and many more.

 How I got started in coaching